• Home

 • When all the butter is grated into the flour mixture, toss with your hands until each piece of butter is coated with flour.
 Then crumble the butter with your hands until no piece is bigger than a lentil.

-• Once the butter is crumbled, you’ll have a dry, gravel like consistency.
+• Once the butter is crumbled, you’ll have a dry, gravel-like consistency.
 Drizzle the ice water evenly over the mixture.
-And switch to your hands to work the mixture into a rough dough.
+Switch to your hands to work the mixture into a rough dough.

 • The dough will come together quickly with a few kneads and presses.

 • Take the ball of dough you have formed and place it in the center of a sheet of plastic wrap.
-Push the dough down until it is 1′ thick.
-Shape it into a square and wrap tightly with the cling wrap.
+Push the dough down until it is 1 inch thick.
+Shape it into a square and wrap it tightly with the cling wrap.

 • Once it is wrapped, take a rolling pin and roll over the dough until it is firmly packed throughout the plastic wrap.